GCE-US Staff

 Kate Mallory

-Kate Mallory (she/her) is an undergraduate Honors student studying International Relations at Northeastern University.
-Currently, she is a Student Fellow with GCE-US.
-She also served as a member of the 100 Million Campaign’s USA Secretariat, a Co-Chair of the United Nations Association of the USA’s Human-Rights Affinity Group, and the UNESCO SDG4Youth Network.
-Kate has advocated for human rights on a global scale as a delegate to the United Nations General Assembly, the Convention on the Status of Women, the High-Level Political Forum, and as a Youth Consultant to the UN Office on Drugs and Crime.
-She is passionate about access to education, and is so excited to be involved with GCE-US!
+senior Fellow, GCE-USKate Mallory (she/her) is an undergraduate Honors student studying International Affairs at Northeastern University.
+Currently, she is a Senior Fellow with GCE-US, Co-Chair of the UNESCO SDG4Youth & Student Network's Human Rights Education Thematic Area, and a Program Manager at the UN Major Group for Children and Youth.
+She also served as a 100 Million Campaign’s USA Secretariat member and a Co-Chair of the United Nations Association of the USA’s Human-Rights Affinity Group.
+Kate has advocated for human rights on a global scale as a delegate to the United Nations General Assembly, the Convention on the Status of Women, the High-Level Political Forum, the ECOSOC Humanitarian Affairs Segment, and as a Youth Consultant to the UN Office on Drugs and Crime.
+She is passionate about human rights and the global education movement.

 Maha Shoaib

-Maha Shoaib (she/her), a Fulbright Scholar from Pakistan, is currently pursuing a graduate degree in International Education Policy at the University of Maryland College Park.
+senior Fellow, GCE-USMaha Shoaib (she/her), a Fulbright Scholar from Pakistan, is currently pursuing a graduate degree in International Education Policy at the University of Maryland College Park.
 As a Graduate Fellow at the Global Campaign for Education - US (GCE-US), she actively contributes to promoting SDG4 by assisting in advocacy, public policy, strategic communications, and youth engagement.
 Maha aims to enhance her understanding of global education advocacy and policymaking, with a focus on implementing effective education policies.
 Previously, she worked at Teach For Pakistan, collaborating with stakeholders to expand access to quality education in a rural community in Islamabad.
 Maha is driven by her passion for developing sustainable education systems that offer equal opportunities for all children to learn, grow, and succeed.

 GCE-US Board of Directors